Asyfundyar/OpenCV/README.md

 # OpenCV
-Implementing basic features of OpenCV library.
+Implementing basic features of OpenCV library in python.